jenkinsci/tfs-plugin/README.md

 * Creating a label in the TFVC repository

 The plugin will automatically create a workspace in TFS/Team Services and map a work folder (in the Jenkins workspace) to it.

+### Git
+The TFS plug-in for Jenkins enhances the Git plug-in for Jenkins by adding some integration features:
+* A push trigger, to request builds of specific commits in Git repositories without needing to schedule SCM polling
+* A build step that adds a "build pending" status to the associated pull request and/or commit in TFS/Team Services
+* A post-build action that add a "build completed" status to the associated pull request and/or commit in TFS/Team Services
+* Some endpoints for TFS/Team Services to use to activate the integration.

 # Supported versions